If your home's drinking water is cloudy or has floating particulates, a sediment filter may be the solution.

 What is sediment and how does it get in our water?

-Sediment is made up of small grains of organic materials like silt, sand, rust or clay.
-In your water supply, this kind of sediment is referred to as “suspended solids”.
+Sediment is made up of small grains of organic materials like sand, silt, rust, loose scale, pipe corrosion, or clay.

 Sediment Filtration Treatment Recommendations